×

 Gleipnir Season 2 - Will It Ever Happen?

-Originally written as a manga from author and artist Sun Takeda, "Gleipnir" focuses on the adventures of one disgusting dynamic duo.
-The most eye-catching one is Shuuichi, an average high school boy with the power to horrifically morph his body into a hollow mascot suit armed with a revolver.
+Originally written as a manga by author and artist Sun Takeda, "Gleipnir" focuses on the adventures of one disgusting dynamic duo.
+The most eye-catching one is Shuichi, an average high school boy with the power to horrifically morph his body into a hollow mascot suit armed with a revolver.
 When his powers are discovered by the ill-tempered Clair, she becomes the pilot to his freakish flesh-mech, and the two set out on a journey to track down Clair's murderous sister.
-As they progress, they find themselves in the center of a secret coin-finding game run by a shapeshifting alien that has all-too-much to do with the pair's increasingly disturbing backstories.
+As they progress, they find themselves in the center of a secret coin-finding game run by a shapeshifting alien that has all-too-much to do with the pair's disturbing backstories.

-Who is starring in Gleipnir Season 2?
+Who would star in Gleipnir Season 2?

 Where to stream Season 1 of Gleipnir